VforViolet10/matrix-factorization-engine/README.md

 # 📊 Recommendation Evaluation

-The evaluation module uses a held-out test dataset to measure recommendation quality.
+The evaluation module uses a held-out test dataset to evaluate recommendation predictions.

-Metrics include:
+### Metrics

-### RMSE
+**RMSE**

-Measures prediction error between predicted and actual ratings.
+Measures the difference between predicted and actual ratings.

-### Precision@K
+**Precision@K**

-Measures how many of the top-K recommendations are relevant.
+Measures the proportion of recommended items within the top-K results that are relevant.

-### Recall@K
+**Recall@K**

-Measures how many relevant items are retrieved within the top-K recommendations.
+Measures the proportion of relevant items retrieved within the top-K results.

-### NDCG@K
+**NDCG@K**

-Measures ranking quality while giving greater importance to higher-ranked relevant recommendations.
+Measures ranking quality while giving greater importance to relevant items appearing higher in the recommendation list.

-The evaluation interface allows users to configure:
+The interface allows users to configure:

 * K
 * Relevance threshold